 - In a large bowl, add the powdered sugar, lemon juice, vanilla extract, and lemon extract.
 Whisk well to combine, adding a bit more lemon juice or powdered sugar if necessary to reach your desired consistency.

 - Lemon Poppyseed Bundt Cake

 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

 This Lemon Blueberry Bundt Cake is sweet and tangy, super moist, and bursting with lemon flavor.
-It's topped with a homemade lemon glaze that's as delicious as it is beautiful.
+It's an easy Lemon Blueberry Pound Cake topped with a homemade lemon glaze that's as delicious as it is beautiful.